xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 </pre>
 </div>

-From the above output, we can see Port 0 to port 7 is connected to slice 3 and Port 8 to port 15 is connected to slice 2.
+From the above output, we can see Ports 0 to 7 are connected to Slice 3 and Ports 8 to 15 are connected to Slice 2.

 ### PHY